OhMedrano/guitarweb/README.md

 		Now the next thing I have to work on is the lighting of the notes.
 Using ngStyle should help, so time to ready the docs on that.

+3/18 -

+		Alright, lighting up the notes.

+		Nearly done, got the chosenScale function to work somewhat.

+		Need to see what's causing it to repeat a bunch of times.